giangnguyen2412/TrendAnalysis-and-IssueTracking-in-NLP/README.md

 you will you the paramters from the previous run.
 Otherwise, you will run as normal and It will take longer time.
 ```
 ## Prerequisites
-Read the requirement.txt for details
+Refer the requirement.txt for details

 ## Authors
 * Giang.
 Nguyen